nlialine/web-scraping/README.md

 # web-scraping
 Repository containing some of my web scraper programs.
-These programs are written in Python and utilize the BeautifulSoup and pandas libraries.
+These programs are saved as Jupyter Notebooks; they are written in Python and utilize the BeautifulSoup and pandas libraries.

 ## penn_cities
 This program scrapes data from Wikipedia about cities in Pennsylvania.
 I cleaned the data using pandas before exporting it as a singular CSV (penn_cities.csv).